 Our most important off-season task is the hiring and training of our exceptional staff.
-We pride ourselves on the quality of the individuals that work with the campers and the fact we have a very high return rate of staff each summer.
-We employ three types of staff that work with our campers in all divisions (age groups): General Counselors, Activity Specialists and Division Leaders.
-Division Leaders are administrative staff members who are college graduates and/or have more extensive experience with camps and our population.
-Division Leaders provide active oversight, evaluation, skill building and support to a division of campers.
-General Counselors stay with their division throughout the day and work with campers in activity periods, in the dorms and eat meals with them.
-Activity Specialists teach our activities yet also live with a division of campers and eat meals with them.
-Our female staff is also assigned a division whom they will sit with during meals.
-Many of our staff members are undergraduate and graduate education majors, special education majors, psychology majors or going into clinical fields such as speech and language pathology or counseling.
+We pride ourselves on the quality of the individuals that work with the campers.
+We employ three types of staff that work with our campers in all divisions (age groups): General Counselors, Activity Specialists, and Division Heads.
+Division Heads are administrative staff members who are college graduates and/or have more extensive experience with camps and our population.
+Division Heads provide active oversight, evaluation, skill building and support to a division of campers.
+General Counselors stay with their division throughout the day and work with campers in activity periods, in the dorms, and eat meals with them.
+Activity Specialists teach our activities while also living and eating meals with a division of campers.
+Many of our staff members are undergraduate and graduate education majors, special education majors, psychology majors, or going into clinical fields such as speech and language pathology or social work.
 Leadership staff members are college graduates and hold licensure or expertise reflective of their role at camp.
 All staff members are subject to a thorough background check and a multiple interview process before hiring.

-In additional to offseason training seminars, all staff members report for an intensive staff orientation 10 days prior to camper arrival.
-Senior staff typically has an additional 5 days of face to face training to prepare for your camper.
-This training includes building a comprehensive understanding of Social Cognition, Frustration Tolerance, our camper population, dynamic inquiry based instruction and building team dynamics.
+In addition to offseason training seminars, staff members report for an intensive staff orientation 10 days prior to camper arrival.
+Senior staff typically have additional training prior to camp to prepare for your camper.
+This training includes building a comprehensive understanding of Social Cognition, Frustration Tolerance, our camper population, dynamic inquiry-based instruction, and building team dynamics.

-Our Administrative Staff includes our Director, Associate Director, Program Director, Pool Director, Independent Skills Director, Social Skills Group Director, Head Counselors, Nurses, Office Manager and Division Leaders.
+Our Administrative Staff includes our Director, Associate Director, Program Director, Aquatics Director, Medical Team, and Division Heads.
 We are all actively involved in camp and with our campers.
-Aside from our Office Manager, we are not in the office the majority of the day.
+Aside from our Office Manager, we are not in the office much of the day.